During November, the weather in Lisbon moves quickly from a warm autumn to a rainy and cold winter later this month.

 - Average Low: 12ºC / 54ºF

 In November, it is best to pack clothing that you can layer.
 Sweaters, both short and long sleeve tops, jeans, and a light coat are safe options.
 Include some rain gear or a fold-up umbrella just in case.

 Lisbon November Events

 - Web Summit: This is the tech event everybody is talking about, with 70,000 coming to Lisbon.

-- Lisbon & Estoril Film Festival: Set both in Lisbon and in the seaside town of Estoril, this annual festival offers film screenings, conferences, readings, master classes, concerts and exhibitions.
+- LEFFEST – Lisbon & Sintra Film Festival: Set in both Lisbon and the beautiful village of Sintra, this annual international festival offers film screenings, conferences, readings, master classes, concerts and exhibitions.

 Fun in November